connexcs/docs/docs/setup/integrations/webphone.md

 Once domains, certificates, and server settings are updated, we can add the Web Phone domain.

-1. Go to Setup > Integrations > Web Phone
+1. Go to Setup :material-menu-right: Integrations :material-menu-right: Web Phone
 1. For **Domain**, enter **Domain (A)**
 2. Set **WebRTC Host** as **Domain (B)**
 3. Click **`Save`**